 Dates that are formatted as text are left-aligned instead of right-aligned in a cell.
-With Error Checking turned on, text dates with two-digit years might also be marked with an error indicator .
+In addition, if Error Checking is turned on, text dates with two-digit years might also be marked with an error indicator .

-Because Error Checking in Microsoft Office Excel can identify text-formatted dates with two-digit years, you can use the automatic correction options to convert them to date-formatted dates.
-You can use the DATEVALUE function to convert most other types of text dates to dates.
+Because Error Checking in Excel can identify text-formatted dates with two-digit years, you can use the automatic correction options to convert them to date-formatted dates.
+You can use the DATEVALUE function to convert most other types of text-formatted dates to dates.

 What do you want to do?

-- In the worksheet, select any cell or range of cells with an error indicator in the upper-left corner .
+- On the worksheet, select any single cell or range of adjacent cells that has an error indicator in the upper-left corner.